karthickkad/smart-helmet-/README.md

-# IoT-Based Smart Helmet System with GPS and GSM
+# IoT-Based Smart Helmet System

 This is an IoT-based Smart Helmet System designed for rider safety.
 It includes sensors for accident detection, alcohol detection, real-time GPS tracking, and communication with a bike unit.
 The system uses **ESP32** microcontrollers to enable efficient communication and functionality.